sternSargentRA/pyTM/Docs/source/seppo/D_Evans_model.rst

    J_{t+1}(\tau_{t+1}, G_{t+1}) & = & \nu(Q_t, u_t, G_{t+1}, J_t, \tau_{t+1} )
    :label: ES_33

 Here :math:`\hat \tau_{t+1}` is the time :math:`t+1` government action called for by the plan, while :math:`\tau_{t+1}` is possibly some one-time deviation that the time :math:`t+1` government contemplates and :math:` G_{t+1}` is the associated continuation tax collections.

-The plan is said to be *credible* if, for each :math:`t` and each state :math:`(Q_t, u_t, G_t, J_t)`, the plan satisfies the incentive constraint
+**Definition** The plan is said to be *credible* if, for each :math:`t` and each state :math:`(Q_t, u_t, G_t, J_t)`, the plan satisfies the incentive constraint

 .. math::
     J_t= A_0 Q_{t} & - &\frac{A_1}{2} Q_{t}^2 - \frac{d}{2} u_{t}^2   + \beta J_{t+1} (\hat \tau_{t+1}, \hat G_{t+1}) \\
     & \geq &  A_0 Q_{t} - \frac{A_1}{2} Q_{t}^2 - \frac{d}{2} u_{t}^2 +  \beta J_{t+1} ( \tau_{t+1}, G_{t+1})
    :label: ES_34

 for all tax rates :math:`\tau_{t+1} \in {\mathbf R}` available to the government.

 Here :math:`\hat G_{t+1} = \frac{G_t - \hat \tau_{t+1} Q_{t+1}}{\beta}`.

-Inequality expresses that continuation values adjust to deviations in ways that discourage the government from deviating from the prescribed :math:`\hat \tau_{t+1}`.
+    * Inequality expresses that continuation values adjust to deviations in ways that discourage the government from deviating from the prescribed :math:`\hat \tau_{t+1}`.

-Inequality :eq:`ES_34` indicates that *two* continuation values :math:`J_{t+1}` contribute to sustaining time :math:`t` promised value :math:`J_t`; :math:`J_{t+1} (\hat \tau_{t+1}, \hat G_{t+1})` is the continuation value when the government chooses to confirm the private sector's expectation, formed according to the decision rule :eq:`ES_30`; [10]_ :math:`J_{t+1}(\tau_{t+1}, G_{t+1})` tells the continuation consequences should the government disappoint the private sector's expectations.
-The internal structure of the plan deters deviations from it.
-That :eq:`ES_34` maps *two* continuation values :math:`J_{t+1}(\tau_{t+1},G_{t+1})` and :math:`J_{t+1}(\hat \tau_{t+1},\hat G_{t+1})` into one promised value :math:`J_t` reflects how a credible plan arranges a system of private sector expectations that induces the government to choose to confirm them. :cite:`Chang1998` builds on how inequality :eq:`ES_34` maps two continuation values into one.
+    * Inequality :eq:`ES_34` indicates that *two* continuation values :math:`J_{t+1}` contribute to sustaining time :math:`t` promised value :math:`J_t`; :math:`J_{t+1} (\hat \tau_{t+1}, \hat G_{t+1})` is the continuation value when the government chooses to confirm the private sector's expectation, formed according to the decision rule :eq:`ES_30`; [10]_ :math:`J_{t+1}(\tau_{t+1}, G_{t+1})` tells the continuation consequences should the government disappoint the private sector's expectations.

+The internal structure of a credible  plan deters deviations from it.

+That :eq:`ES_34` maps *two* continuation values :math:`J_{t+1}(\tau_{t+1},G_{t+1})` and :math:`J_{t+1}(\hat \tau_{t+1},\hat G_{t+1})` into one promised value :math:`J_t` reflects how a credible plan arranges a system of private sector expectations that induces the government to choose to confirm them.

+:cite:`Chang1998` builds on how inequality :eq:`ES_34` maps two continuation values into one.

 **Remark** Let :math:`{\sf J}` be the set of values associated with credible plans.

 Every value :math:`J \in {\sf J}` can be attained by a credible plan that has a recursive representation of form form :eq:`ES_30`, :eq:`ES_31`, :eq:`ES_32`.

 The set of values can be computed as the largest fixed point of an operator that maps sets of candidate values into sets of values.

 Given a value within this set, it is possible to construct a government strategy of  the  recursive form :eq:`ES_30`, :eq:`ES_31`, :eq:`ES_32` that attains that value.

 In many cases, there is a of values and associated credible plans.

 In those cases where the Ramsey outcome is credible, a multiplicity of credible plans be a key part of the story because, as we have seen earlier, a continuation of a Ramsey plan is not a Ramsey plan.

 For it to be credible, a Ramsey outcome must be supported by a worse outcome associated with another plan, the prospect of reversion to which sustains the Ramsey outcome.

 Concluding remarks
 ==================

 The term 'optimal policy', which pervades an important applied monetary economics literature, means different things under different timing protocols.

 Under the 'static' Ramsey timing protocol (i.e., choose a sequence once-and-for-all), we obtain a unique plan.

 Here the phrase 'optimal policy' seems to fit well, since the Ramsey planner optimally reaps early benefits from influencing the private sector's beliefs about the government's later actions.

-But if we adopt the sequential timing protocol associated with credible public policies, 'optimal policy' is a more ambiguous description.
+When we adopt the sequential timing protocol associated with credible public policies, 'optimal policy' is a more ambiguous description.

 There is a multiplicity of credible plans.

-True, the theory explains how it is optimal for the government to confirm the private sector's expectations about its actions along a credible plan; but some credible plans have very bad outcomes.
+True, the theory explains how it is optimal for the government to confirm the private sector's expectations about its actions along a credible plan;

+but some credible plans have very bad outcomes.

 And these bad outcomes are central to the theory because it is the presence of bad credible plans that makes possible better ones by sustaining the low continuation values that appear in the second line of incentive constraint :eq:`ES_34`.

 Recently, many have taken for granted that 'optimal policy' means 'follow the Ramsey plan'.
+[11]_

-[11]_ In pursuit of more attractive ways to describe a Ramsey plan when policy making is in practice done sequentially, some writers have repackaged a Ramsey plan in the following way.
-Take a Ramsey *outcome* – a sequence of endogenous variables under a Ramsey plan – and reinterpret it (or perhaps only a subset of its variables) as a *target path* of relationships among outcome variables to be assigned to a sequence of policy makers.
-[12]_ If appropriate (infinite dimensional) invertibility conditions are satisfied, it can happen that following the Ramsey plan is the *only* way to hit the target path.
-[13]_ The spirit of this work is to say, “in a democracy we are obliged to live with the sequential timing protocol, so let's constrain policy makers' objectives in ways that will force them to follow a Ramsey plan in spite of their benevolence”.
-[14]_ By this slight of hand, we acquire a theory of an optimal outcome target path.
+In pursuit of more attractive ways to describe a Ramsey plan when policy making is in practice done sequentially, some writers have repackaged a Ramsey plan in the following way.

+    *  Take a Ramsey *outcome* – a sequence of endogenous variables under a Ramsey plan – and reinterpret it (or perhaps only a subset of its variables) as a *target path* of relationships among outcome variables to be assigned to a sequence of policy makers.
+[12]_

+    *  If appropriate (infinite dimensional) invertibility conditions are satisfied, it can happen that following the Ramsey plan is the *only* way to hit the target path.
+[13]_

+    *  The spirit of this work is to say, “in a democracy we are obliged to live with the sequential timing protocol, so let's constrain policy makers' objectives in ways that will force them to follow a Ramsey plan in spite of their benevolence”.
+[14]_

+    *  By this slight of hand, we acquire a theory of an *optimal outcome target path*

-This 'invertibility' argument leaves open two important loose ends: (1) implementation, and (2) time consistency.
+This 'invertibility' argument leaves open two important loose ends:

+    #. implementation, and

+    #. time consistency.

 As for (1), repackaging a Ramsey plan (or the tail of a Ramsey plan) as a target outcome sequence does not confront the delicate issue of *how* that target path is to be implemented.
+[15]_

-[15]_ As for (2), it is an interesting question whether the 'invertibility' logic can repackage and conceal a Ramsey plan well enough to make policy makers forget or ignore the benevolent intentions that give rise to the time inconsistency of a Ramsey plan in the first place.
+As for (2), it is an interesting question whether the 'invertibility' logic can repackage and conceal a Ramsey plan well enough to make policy makers forget or ignore the benevolent intentions that give rise to the time inconsistency of a Ramsey plan in the first place.

 To attain such an optimal output path, policy makers must forget their benevolent intentions because there will inevitably occur temptations to deviate from that target path, and the implied relationship among variables like inflation, output, and interest rates along it.

-The continuation of such an optimal target path is not an optimal target path.
+**Remark** The continuation of such an optimal target path is not an optimal target path.

 ..
 [1]
    We could also call a competitive equilibrium a rational expectations